Skip to main content

 Enabling SCIM provisioning πŸ€–

-πŸ’‘ NOTE: SCIM provisioning can be enabled for Okta and Microsoft SSO (Entra, Azure etc) customers only.
+πŸ’‘ NOTE: SCIM provisioning can be enabled for Okta and Microsoft SSO (Entra, Azure, etc) customers only.

 SCIM allows for a more granular approach to provisioning.
 SCIM allows you to add members to specific groups from your SSO platform into Juro.

-SCIM Provisioning with Okta πŸ”§
+SCIM Provisioning πŸ”§

 https://app.juro.com/xapi/scim (base URL)